-- Provide teachers with place-based learning experiences. - Provide access to information on the rich resources of the public lands for inclusion into materials and programs for classrooms and schools. - Provide teachers with knowledge and teaching skills related to the resources and themes interpreted in the BLM. - Provide BLM employees with the expertise of teachers to inform and mentor them in the development of public lands education programs and services.
+- Provide TPL teachers with place-based learning experiences. - Provide access to information on the rich resources of the public lands for inclusion into materials and programs for classrooms and schools. - Provide TPL teachers with knowledge and teaching skills related to the resources and themes interpreted by BLM staff. - Provide BLM employees with expertise and mentorship opportunities from TPL teachers on the development of site based public lands education programs and services. - Engage TPL teachers in the development of education and youth engagement materials for use in their school and at the BLM site, as well as for possible national dissemination.

-The program is designed to permit teachers to develop HOL site educational activities that are also appropriate for students in the teachers' home schools.
-The activities should be designed with an eye to making BLM public lands relevant to students at HOL sites and in classrooms.
+The program is designed to permit TPL teachers to develop site based educational activities and materials also appropriate for students in the teachers' home schools.
+The activities should make BLM public lands relevant to students in the field and in classrooms.